manboubird/activator-scalding/tutorial/src/index.md

 Invoke the Activator *compile* and *test* commands to build the code and run the unit tests.
 Compiling will take a few minutes as the dependent libraries are downloaded.
 The tests should pass without error.

 Now you can invoke *run* to try it out.
-An *NGram* algorithm is used to find all the 4-word ("4-gram") phrases in the King James Version of the Bible of the form "% love % %", where the "%" are wild cards.
+An *NGrams* algorithm is used to find all the 4-word ("4-gram") phrases in the King James Version of the Bible of the form "% love % %", where the "%" are wild cards.
 In other words, all 4-grams are found with "love" as the second word.

-## The NGram Script
+## The NGrams Script

-Let's see how the *NGram* Script works.
-In the *Code* view, navigate to the file `src/main/scala/scalding/NGrams.scala`.
+Let's see how the *NGrams* Script works.
+Open <a href="#code/src/main/scala/scalding/NGrams.scala">NGrams.scala</a>.
 Here is the entire script, with the comments removed:

 ```
 import com.twitter.scalding._